-Astronomy and Astrophysics at UVM SPS
+Astronomy at UVM SPS

 Astronomy, perhaps one of the most beautiful sub-fields of physics, is concerned with the study of celestial bodies, ranging from the planets and stars to galaxies and nebulae.
 Dating back to ancient priests who studied the night sky to try and learn more about the divine, astronomy is perhaps one of the oldest of the sciences.
 Indeed, many of the ancient megaliths that dot world, such as Stonehenge, are believed to have been used for astronomical measurements.
 Such a love of the universe above and around us is continued at universities around the world, who offer many courses specially designed to further this prehistoric science.

-Adviser: Dr. Joanna Rankin
+Adviser: Prof. Joanna Rankin

 Last modified August 12 2014 10:01 PM